getsentry/sentry-docs/src/collections/_documentation/platforms/react-native/manual-setup.md

 #### Bundle React Native code and images

-We modify the react-native build phase (“Bundle React Native code and images”) slightly from this:
+We modify the React Native build phase (“Bundle React Native code and images”) slightly from this:

 ```bash
 export NODE_BINARY=node